Henryjiepanli/Jiepanli_Henry.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a Ph.D. student (2020 - now) at State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing (LIESMARS), Wuhan University.
-I received B.S. degree from School of Electronic Information, Wuhan University, Wuhan, China, in 2020.
-I am now a member of EVA group, advised by Prof. Wei He, Prof. Hongyan Zhang, and Prof. Liangpei Zhang. **I am currently focusing my research on disaster studies, exploring solutions through large vision-language models**.
-I will join LIESMARS as a Hongyi Postdoctoral Fellow in July 2026.
+I joined the State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing (LIESMARS), Wuhan University, as a Hongyi Postdoctoral Fellow in June 2026.
+My current research focuses on disaster studies, with an emphasis on exploring solutions through large vision-language models.
+I received my Ph.D. degree from LIESMARS, Wuhan University, Wuhan, China, and my B.S. degree from the School of Electronic Information, Wuhan University, Wuhan, China, in 2020.
+I am currently a member of the EVA Group, advised by Prof. Liangpei Zhang (张良培) and Prof. Wei He（贺威）.

 # 📝 Selected Publications